Bachelor of Science in Biomedical Sciences

 - A minimum ACT Math and Scientific Reasoning score of 29 or the equivalent SAT score.

-- A minimum high school cumulative GPA of 3.70.
+- A minimum high school cumulative GPA of 3.70 (weighted or unweighted)

 - A record of completing advanced science courses in high school as AP, IB, or Honors courses if offered by the high school and/or of completing a second course in a sequence of courses (such as Chemistry I and Chemistry II), with grades in key science courses considered.

-- A dedication to and passion for the sciences and mathematics as indicated in a statement of purpose.
+- A dedication to and passion for the sciences and mathematics as indicated in a statement of purpose on the supplemental application.

-A student may also be admitted to the major as a continuing student at Iowa or as a transfer student, with the understanding that a late declaration of the major may delay graduation.
+A student may also be admitted to the major as a continuing student at Iowa or as a transfer student with the understanding that a late declaration of the major may delay graduation.
 Applicants must demonstrate a record of academic excellence in the sciences through their outstanding grades in related UI or transfer course work.
+Current UI students wanting to be evaluated for admission should be enrolled in, or already completed, Foundations of Biology (BIOL: 1411).
 A statement of purpose and one letter of reference from a science or mathematics instructor is required.
-Before admission to the program, a student must meet with the director of undergraduate studies.
-Admission to the program also depends on the number of spaces available in the program and the logistics of faculty mentorship as well as the student’s ability to work in a team, to show a strong work ethic, and to have a high-level of academic integrity, as necessary for research in a faculty lab.
+Before admission to the program, a student must meet with the Director of the Biomedical Sciences major.
+Admission to the program also depends on the student’s ability to work in a team, to show a strong work ethic, and to have a high-level of academic integrity, as necessary for research in a faculty lab.